anjanaraghavendran/anjanaraghavendran/README.md

 👋 Hi, I'm Anjana

-I'm a data enthusiast with expertise in **Python** and Visualisation Tools like **PowerBI, Google Looker Studio and Tableau**.
+I'm a data enthusiast with expertise in **Python** , strong fundamentals in java for dsa, and Visualisation Tools like **PowerBI, Google Looker Studio and Tableau**.
 I'm also expanding my expertise by learning R. I've worked on projects using **Django** and have a growing interest in **AI** and **ML**.
 Always learning and improving my skills.
 I strive to transform data into meaningful insights.

 ## ⚙️ Tech Stack
 - **Languages**/**Applications**: Python, SQL, Power BI, Google Looker Studio, Tableau
 - **Libraries/Frameworks**: Pandas, NumPy, Django
-- **Interests**: Exploratory Data Analysis And Artificial Intelligence
+- **Interests**: Exploratory Data Analysis, AI and ML

 ## 💬 Fun Fact
-My code is like a good dataset — it has a lot of potential, but it’s a little messy hehe.
+I love solving problems and creating meaningful impacts in teamwork.

 <!--